Do Not Trust Your Aggressive DogMarch 10, 2020 2020-09-08 8:29

 Sometimes however, it isn’t.

-Within the last 1.5 years, I have trained with two dogs that would eventually end up killing another dog in the household.
+Within the last 1.5 years, I have trained with two dogs of local families that would eventually end up killing another dog in the household.
 Both instances occurred quite some time after we had worked together, and still the dread of what had happened, and the question whether I could have prevented anything will stay with me forever.

 I am thinking of the innocent, sweet dogs that were attacked every single day.
 I think about the floppy ears and thoughtful eyes of one of them.
 I wonder what I could have done to keep them safe.
 My thoughts turn in circles and don’t reach a conclusion.